swiftlang/swift-package-manager/Documentation/SystemModules.md

 > `CJpeg`, because JPEG is an acronym and is typically spelled all-caps.
 > It is `CJasPer` and not `CJasper` because the project itself refers to the library as “JasPer” in all their documentation.

+---

+Please note that on Ubuntu 15.10 the above steps fail with:

+    <module-includes>:1:10: note: in file included from <module-includes>:1:
+    #include "/usr/include/jpeglib.h"
+             ^
+    /usr/include/jpeglib.h:792:3: error: unknown type name 'size_t'
+      size_t free_in_buffer;        /* # of byte spaces remaining in buffer */
+      ^

+This is because `jpeglib.h` is not a correct module as bundled with Ubuntu (Homebrew’s jpeglib.h is correct however).
+To fix this you need to add `#include <stdio.h>` to the top of jpeglib.h.

+JPEG lib itself needs to be patched, but since this situation will be common we intend to add a workaround system in module packages.

 ## Packages That Provide Multiple Libraries